-Note: DCS must approve all exam invigilators.
-To facilitate this, please provide the DCS Exam Coordinator with the candidate’s full name, rank, unit, mailing address, and civilian phone number (for courier purposes).
+Note: RMC must approve all exam invigilators.
+To facilitate this, please provide the Exam Coordinator with the candidate’s full name, rank, unit, mailing address, and civilian phone number (for courier purposes).

 Candidates will be disqualified from invigilating an exam if:

 - The student he is invigilating is his friend, neighbour, family member, relative or lives at the same address of the candidate; or

 - The candidate is a student at RMC unless he has special approval from RMC approving authorities.

 Please note that no exams will be sent without an assigned invigilator.